saghosh8/release-automation/README.md

 ![Live Dashboard](docs/images/dashboard.gif)

-> ℹ️ Exact content shown on the dashboard depends on `generate_dashboard.py` (not covered above).
-If you want that documented here too, share the script and I'll add a "what you'll see" breakdown.

 **One-time setup:** enable Pages under *Settings → Pages → Build and deployment → Source: GitHub Actions*, since `dashboard.yml` deploys via the Pages API (`permissions: pages: write`, `id-token: write`) rather than pushing to a `gh-pages` branch.

 ## Naming conventions